armyknife-tools/minime/README.md

 > [!TIP]
 > For more OpenTofu events, subscribe to the [OpenTofu Events Calendar](https://calendar.google.com/calendar/embed?src=c_3f2dd3c1fe0ef4e93ef3fc456ca2dd219a2e8fd85f6b40750af16c3df370bf93%40group.calendar.google.com)!

+## Recent Improvements

+### Registry API Enhancements

+The OpenTofu Registry API has been significantly improved to enhance reliability and performance:

+- **Robust Provider Fetching**: Implemented a multi-stage approach to fetching providers from the Terraform Registry
+- **Enhanced Module Search**: Improved the search functionality for modules with better caching and error handling
+- **Performance Optimizations**: Pre-allocated data structures based on known registry sizes (4,000 providers, 18,000 modules)
+- **Better Error Handling**: Added comprehensive error handling and logging for registry operations

+For more details, see the [Registry API Improvements documentation](docs/registry_api_improvements.md).

 ## Reporting security vulnerabilities
 If you've found a vulnerability or a potential vulnerability in OpenTofu please follow [Security Policy](https://github.com/opentofu/opentofu/security/policy).
 We'll send a confirmation email to acknowledge your report, and we'll send an additional email when we've identified the issue positively or negatively.